-HOVER, "IS THE OPEN WINDOW THROUGH WHICH POURS THE SUNLIGHT OF THE HUMAN SPIRIT AND OF HUMAN DIGNITY."
+HOOVER," IS THE OPEN WINDOW THROUGH WHICH POURS THE SUNLIGHT OF THE HUMAN SPIRIT AND OF HUMAN DIGNITY.

 AT THE BANK-Independence Day was celebrated last Monday and Tuesday at the First State Bank of Shallowater with an old fashion "Open House."
 Refreshments of popcorn, Kool Aid and cookies were served by the youngsters of the bank employees.
 A small American flag was presented to each person present and a 4th of July napkin, along with refreshments was also presented.
 Mr. Mabry Brock and the entire staff of the bank made everyone welcome and at home during the July 4th celebration.
-Wolfforth Area News Mr. Keith Snowden is recovering at home from an appendectomy performed Monday, June 25th.
-Roger Osborn, son of Mr. and Mrs. Bill Osborn, is recuperating from an emergency appendectomy.
+Mr. Keith Snowden is recovering at home from an appendectomy performed Monday, June Roger Osborn, son of Mr. and Mrs. Bill Osborn, is recuperating from an emergency appendectomy.
 Mr. and Mrs. W.G.
 Milligan are on a vacation trip to Woodland Park, Colorado.
 Miss Sherri Marcus, who is attending school in Dallas, visited her parents, Mr. and Mrs. Jim Marcus last weekend.
 Mrs. Joe Mangum visited her mother in Monahans over the weekend.

 Frank Henry III arrived home, July 4th to spend a leave with his parents, Mr. and Mrs. Frank Henry.
-He is stationed at Fort Hood with the Second Armored Division. \\\\\\\
+He is stationed at Fort Hood with the Second Armored Division.

 Mr. and Mrs. Jerry King are on a camping trip to Colorado.

 Robbery Under Investigation Lubbock County sheriff's deputies were investigating the reported breakin of a house at Loop 193 in Wolfforth.
 James Powell, owner, told deputies that items taken included a rifle, stereo, gun case and shells.
 Powell told deputies the burglary occurred between June 28 and July 2.
 Entry to the house was gained by prying off the screen of a window, according to reports.

-CRAIG BUILDERS SUPPLY

-4600 CLOVIS HIGHWAY - LUBBOCK 762-8719

-Paint • Floor Covering • Lumber
+The term "checkmate" comes from the Arab "shah mat, meaning "the king is dead."
+CRAIG BUILDERS SUPPLY 4600 CLOVIS HIGHWAY - LUBBOCK 762-8719 Paint • Floor Covering • Lumber Building Materials

-Building Materials
+762-0638

-762-0638 LUBBOCK, TEXAS
+LUBBOCK, TEXAS

-John Deere Farm Equipment

-Lawn & Garden Equipment

-Forney Welding Supplies
+John Deere Farm Equipment Lawn & Garden Equipment Forney Welding Supplies

-The Lubboek County Dress Revue was held June 26th, at 2:00 p.m. in the Garden and Arts Center in Lubbock.
+The Lubbock County Dress Revue was held June 26th, at 2:00 p.m. in the Garden and Arts Center in Lubbock.
 Miss Geniese Grawunder was commentator on the theme, "Everything's Coming Up Rose."
-Lisa Gates, daughter of Mr. and Mrs. George W. Gates, was chosen as alternate out of a field of thirty-seven in the Junior Miss Division Blue Ribbon winners were: Lisa Gates, Lynda Maunder, Lesa Du-Laney, Jana DuLaney, Amy Grimes and Tiffany Billings. to the fund.
+Lisa Gates, daughter of Mr. and Mrs. George W. Gates, was chosen as alternate out of a field of thirty-seven in the Junior Miss Division Blue Ribbon winners were: Lisa Gates, Lynda Maunder, Lesa Du- Red Ribbon winners were Joni Smith and Melissa Cox.
+Amy Grimes was not present when this picture was taken.
+Laney, Jana DuLaney, Amy Grimes and Tiffany Billings.